ncgr/lis_chado/scripts/README.md

 uniquename in Pub table consist of its PMID and Title in the format "PMID:Title"

-project_pub:
+6. project_pub:

 This table is a relation between project and its associated publications.

-biomaterial table:
+7. biomaterial table:

 This table is important and it is used to store sample's metadata from BioSample database.
 This script automatically fetches the list of biosamples that are related to a bioproject and then load their metadate from respective XML into biomaterial table and related tables.
-Also, the primary dbxref of a biomaterial is stored in this table for 'BioSample' db in chado.
+The primary dbxref of a biomaterial is stored in this table for 'BioSample' db in chado.
+A new column added in this table is stock_id which refers to a strain/cultivar of that sample.

-biomaterialprop table:
+8. biomaterialprop table:

 This table stores all the attributes of a biosample and the cvterms are created for each attribute.